2017 1

 Carmes Haut Brion – as impressive as tasted five days before at the property, great fruitiness, sweet, splendid complexity and structure, velvety.
 Long finish.
 96+p.
 Pape Clement is potent, quite some oak, powerful, and has great structure and length.
 96p.

-De Fieuzal and Olivier were quite aromatic, fruity, well-defined, dense and tasty, long on the palate, fruity finish.
+De Fieuzal and Olivier were quite aromatic, fruity, well-defined, dense, and tasty, long on the palate, and had a fruity finish.
 92p.

 De France and Haut Bergey – sappy, fine fruit, well-structured with a persistent fruity finish.
 91p.

-Bouscaut, Chantegrive and Rahoul - very fruity and aromatic on the nose, round and fruity on the palate with a touch of dryness on the finish.
+Bouscaut, Chantegrive, and Rahoul - very fruity and aromatic on the nose, round and fruity on the palate with a touch of dryness on the finish.
 90p.
-Larrivet Haut Brion, Latour Martillac and Picque Caillou – fruity, round and pleasant, silky, fruity finish.
+Larrivet Haut Brion, Latour Martillac, and Picque Caillou – fruity, round, pleasant, silky, fruity finish.
 Nice.
 89-90p.

 Whites: